Heejung-Hillary-Choi/Heejung-Hillary-Choi/README.md

 - 🌱 I’m currently learning mostly Java and Oracle DB...
 - - I am still a newcommer in this world.
 I feel like I'm gettin whole new info every minute..
-- Hopefully I would become the head developer with my skiillls especially the ability understanding the logical ways of programming.
+- - Hopefully I would become the head developer with my skiillls especially the ability understanding the logical ways of programming💚

 - 📫 Mail me 35heejungC@gmail.com or 13dltk@naver.com !
 I check both mailboxes everyday🧡